spoptchev/ktist/README.md

 }
 ```

-The context is evaluated lazily and is exposed to the publishable `Result` by evaluating `val context = result.contextProvider()` and in the experiments `conductibleIf` lambda that will be described a further down the page.
+The context is evaluated lazily and is exposed to the publishable `Result` by evaluating `val context = result.contextProvider()` and in the experiments `conductibleIf` lambda that will be described further down the page.

 #### Ignoring mismatches

 During the early stages of an experiment, it's possible that some of your code will always generate a mismatch for reasons you know and understand but haven't yet fixed.
-Instead of these known cases always showing up as mismatches in your metrics or analysis, you can tell the scientist whether or not to ignore a mismatch using the `ignore` block.
-You may include more than one block if needed:
+Instead of these known cases always showing up as mismatches in your metrics or analysis, you can tell the scientist whether or not to ignore a mismatch using the `ignore` lambda.
+You may include more than one lambda if needed:

 ```
 val scientist = scientist<Boolean, Map<String, Boolean>> {